VCTLabs/scale14x-presentations/README.rst

 the mainline kernel and several ARM graphics stacks have made significant progress in the open source world.
-In addition to several vendors pushing more of their device trees into the mainline patch queue, as well as incorporating the ARM DRM headers, there are several active projects on the graphics side:
+In addition to several vendors pushing more of their device trees into the mainline patch queue, as well as incorporating the ARM DRM headers, there are several active projects on the graphics side, including Xorg armsoc, RaspberryPi VC4 and DRM drivers, Tegra/Nouveau (whole stack), and etna_viv (Vivante) for Freescale iMX6 (older iMX2x hardware is "fully mainlined).
+Current state of software, documentation, and usability is discussed (kernel/drivers and application issues, etc).

 Currently active platforms: